coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     SELECT * FROM `wp_posts` WHERE `post_type` = "page"
     ```

     You have written your first SQL script, and the results return only the Pages.
-If you want the results to return onlt Posts, change the `post_type` to "post".
+If you want the results to return only Posts, change the `post_type` to "post".

 ### <a name="mile25"></a> Milestone 2.5: Manually install a new theme
 1. Go to https://colorlib.com/wp/themes/ for free themes.
 2. Pick [activello](https://colorlib.com/wp/themes/activello/) and download the zip file (you can pick a different one later).
-    You can upload the Theme by going to `Dashboard > Apperance > Themes > Add New > Upload Theme` and just upload the theme zip file there.
+    You can upload the Theme by going to `Dashboard > Appearance > Themes > Add New > Upload Theme` and just upload the theme zip file there.
 However, I want to add the theme manually.
 3. Unzip the zip file into a folder.
 The folder should be named `activello`.
 4. Drop the folder into `../MAMP/htdocs/my-first-wp-site/wp-content/themes/`.
     There are already 3 other theme folders inside the `themes` folder: **twentyfifteen**, **twentyseventeen**, and **twentysixteen**.
 Your default theme is **twentyseventeen**.